 For admission to the first year of all other postsecondary programs, create your CampusArt account and do not forget to activate it using the email that was sent to you.
-Complete your online application in French.
+Complete your online application in French or in English.
 All the programs’ responsible of members CampusArt schools will have access to your file as soon as it is approved by us.

 To apply create your online account

 First create your CampusArt account and do not forget to activate it using our sended email.
-Complete your CampusArt application in French.
+Complete your CampusArt application in French or in English.
 All the programs advisers of the CampusArt members schools will have access to your application as soon as it is approved by us.Online application User’s guide/F.A.Q.

 To how many institutions should I apply?

 It’s a good idea to apply to at least three different institutions.
 Doing so will really improve your chances!